wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 | 94               | 394                |
 | 95               | 395                |

-The receiver MAY send a new ACK frame with all of the timestamps, as follows:
+The receiver can send a new ACK frame with all of the timestamps, as follows:

 ~~~